 What would your dream living room look like?
 Do you enjoy the simplicity of pared back Scandi style?
 The cosiness of the Danish Hygge?
 Or perhaps you prefer an eclectic mix of colour, texture and pattern?
-Whatever your preference, the design and style of your living room forms an important core to any home.
+Whatever your preference, the design and style of your living room form an important core to any home.

 Bohemian Living Rooms

 The best spaces combine different looks to create a style that’s all its own.
 Take this gorgeous, bohemian chic living room, for example.
 We love the space for the way it balances clean, white furniture and walls with vibrant pops of colour.
 The sofa is simple and modern (not to mention comfortable, which is essential!).
-But the juxtaposition with that incredible Moroccan-inspired coffee table and bright, stripy rug gives the space personality and style.
-Add tons of natural light from the many windows, and you’ve got our dream living room.
+But the juxtaposition with that incredible Moroccan-inspired coffee table and bright, stripy rug, gives the space personality and style.
+Add tons of natural light from the many windows, and you’ve got my dream living room.

 Scandi Living Rooms

 With a stunning log burner and curved dormer window providing the wow factor, this living room has been sparely and sympathetically furnished to let these speak.
 The black of the stove is balanced on the other side of the room by the low hanging black lamp and the Hoof side table.
 A rug and sofa, in neutral shades, and minimal but striking artwork, are combined with a few personal objects to add interest, and a green pouffe and plants echo the greenery of the trees beyond the window.
 The whole look is one of effortless but cosy minimalism.
 Nothing more is added than needed to achieve the perfect balance of beauty and functionality – something I am still striving for in my own home.
-Image Credit

 Colourful Living Rooms